Reaction-Diffusion Processes with Surface Autocatalysis: Conclusion

-This work establishes a general theoretical foundation for surface-mediated autocatalytic dynamics across a wide range of systems in physics, chemistry, and biology.
-In heterogeneous catalysis, many industrially relevant catalytic reactions occur at active sites on porous materials, suggesting strategies to optimize catalytic efficiency through the geometric design of surfaces and the spatial organization of reactive regions.
-Similar principles may guide the development of controlled drug delivery protocols, where reactions localized at interfaces regulate release rates.
+Beyond the specific examples discussed here, the present framework applies to a broad class of diffusion-mediated autocatalytic systems at surfaces in physics, chemistry, and biology.
+In heterogeneous catalysis, many industrially relevant catalytic reactions occur at active sites on porous materials, providing a theoretical basis for optimizing catalytic efficiency through the geometric design of surfaces and the spatial organization of reactive regions.
+Similar ideas may also prove useful for controlled drug delivery, where reactions localized at interfaces regulate release rates.
 In biological contexts, viral infection and intracellular replication can be viewed as autocatalytic processes shaped by stochastic transport inside and between cells.
-The formation and growth of microbial biofilms can also be interpreted as surface-mediated autocatalytic processes, in which cells transported through a fluid medium attach to interfaces and proliferate, while competing with detachment and death.
-At larger scales, animal migration, population growth, disease spread, and information propagation in ecological and social systems often depend on movement toward and interaction with specific spatial regions that act as effective reactive interfaces.
-By providing a unified framework to model these processes, our results open new avenues for predicting, controlling, and designing surface-driven dynamics in complex natural and engineered systems.
+Microbial biofilms present another example of surface-mediated autocatalysis, where cells transported by a fluid attach to interfaces and proliferate while competing with detachment and death.
+Our framework provides a common mathematical language for analyzing, predicting, and ultimately controlling surface-driven autocatalytic dynamics in complex natural and engineered systems.
+More broadly, the nonlinear Robin boundary condition extends the classical theory of diffusion-controlled reactions to self-amplifying interfacial processes, providing a general foundation for future studies of diffusion-mediated autocatalytic dynamics.